juan131/bash-libraries/README.md

 - Put `then;`, `do;`, etc. on the same line.
 - Use `[[` instead of `[`.
 - Prefer absolute paths.
 - Avoiding temporary files.
-Use `<()` to transform commands output into sth that can be used as a filename:
+Use process substitution (`<()`) to transform commands output into sth that can be used as a filename:

     ~~~bash
+    # Note that if any of the wget fails, and the diff succeed, this
+    # statement will success regarding of built-in options!
     diff <(wget -O - url1) <(wget -O - url2)
     ~~~